On this page:

 If you make a payment using this website, we may process your payment with the assistance of a reputable third party electronic payments service provider and present you with an online receipt for your records.

-If you make an online application or another payment transaction using this website, or via the Department of Justice online transaction website, we take additional steps to protect the security of your personal information, such as strong 128-bit SSL encryption.
+If you make an online application or another payment transaction using this website, or via the Department of Government Services online transaction website, we take additional steps to protect the security of your personal information, such as strong 128-bit SSL encryption.
 Before using these facilities, you should ensure that you are using a web browser that supports 128-bit encryption.
 In many web browsers, you can confirm that your session is encrypted by the appearance of a locked padlock symbol at the foot of the browser.

 You can request access to the personal information we hold about you at any time.
 We will try to give you access with as little formality as possible and without charging a fee.
 However, where your request is difficult or time consuming to answer, or where it involves personal information about other people, we may have to use freedom of information procedures to process the request.